dreamalligator/nebulousdog/content/2014-11-04-draw-constellation-bounds.md

     all_points = zip(ra_list,dec_list,abbrev_list)

-All of the points are zipped together into a list of tuples.
+All of the lines are parsed and then the points are zipped together into a list of tuples.

     :::python